Updated: Oct 7

 Why is Iceland such a great place for photography?

 There are several reasons behind this Iceland photography bonanza.
 Firstly Iceland is just very photogenic.
 It is well known for its wild landscapes and otherworldly views.
-Vistas of volcanoes, glaciers, lava fields, geysers and waterfalls abound.
+Vistas of volcanoes, glaciers, lava fields, geysers, and waterfalls abound.
 There is in fact natural drama almost everywhere you look.
 Moody skies give way to golden sunlight hues washing across pristine mountain ranges and sheets of glittering ice.
 Whereas a photography trip to India is very much about portraiture.
-Iceland is all about the landscape photography.
+Iceland is all about landscape photography.

 The Golden Hours of Iceland

 If you are at all interested in photography then you will have heard of the term the ‘Golden Hour’.
 This is that time of day when the sun is low and it casts a slanted golden light across the scenery.
-The colours glow, the water reflections come to life and the whole vista is transformed by the quality of the light.
-Usually if the sky is clear this Golden hour is just that.
+The colors glow, the water reflections come to life and the whole vista is transformed by the quality of the light.
+Usually, if the sky is clear this Golden hour is just that.
 An hour or less of perfect conditions right at either end of the day as the sun rises or sets.

 The seasons and the weather in Iceland

-Another reason behind the many dramatic views in the decidedly fickle weather in Iceland.
+Another reason behind the many dramatic views is the decidedly fickle weather in Iceland.
 Notoriously changeable as it is, the sky and the light can change considerably from minute to minute.
 One moment there could be light clear skies and the next brooding storm clouds.
 This changes the character of a shot considerably.
 You’ll probably find yourself taking ‘just one more’ every time the light changes another fraction or two.

 Yet another reason for the beauty of Iceland’s landscape photography is the seasons.
 This is indeed a land of extremes and the views are completely transformed by the seasons.
 Summer is lush and vibrant with fields of flowers blooming and rushing rivers and waterfalls.
 As the seasons shift snow and ice claim the land and the stark beauty of winter takes hold.